-Unique Origins: Why Curry is Popular in Japan
+Why Japanese Curry is so Popular in Japan: Its Unique Origins

 When people think of Japanese food, many of us typically imagine sushi, soba, ramen, and yakitori.
 However, the fact is that Japan is actually the world’s second largest curry-loving country —of course, India is number one, based on the annual consumption of curry powder in the world.
 In Japanese, curry is called karē raisu, which means curry over rice.

 According to a survey by S&B FOODS, a Japanese company that produces and sells curry and spices, the average Japanese individual eats more than 80 servings of curry per year, or roughly once a week.
 There are many specialty curry restaurants in Japan, and curry is also very frequently prepared at home.

 Colonization & Globalization: India to the UK to Japan

 In 1772, British East India Company’s governor of Bengal, Warren Hastings brought back to the UK a powdered mixture of spices and rice which are typically used in Indian cooking.
 Then a British food production company Crosse & Blackwell, known as C&B, sold the spice mixture for household use under the name Curry Powder.
 The exact year of its release is unknown, but it seems it was widely distributed in the UK in the early 19th century.